tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

 At this point Oracle Express is running and you can create tables and have all kinds of database fun.
 Showing how we can interact with Oracle can be done from the SQL Commands page, which is located in the SQL area from the Home Page.
 Let's send a statement through the SQL Commands tool to show how it works.

-In the panel where you can add commands, enter “SELECT * FROM SYSTEM.HELP”.
+In the panel where you can add commands, enter "SELECT * FROM SYSTEM.HELP".
 This shows all the rows in the system help table.